Noorunnsa/Flask-App/pipeline/README.md

 ### 9. **Terraform Output**
    - After applying the changes, the pipeline outputs the DNS name of the Application Load Balancer (ALB) associated with the deployed Flask app.

-## Usage

-1. **Create a Jenkins Job**:
-   - Create a new `Pipeline` job in Jenkins.
-   - In the pipeline configuration, point the `Jenkinsfile` to the `Flask-App/pipeline` directory in your repository.

-2. **Run the Pipeline**:
-   - Trigger the pipeline manually or automatically based on your configuration.
-The pipeline will execute the stages outlined above, from building the Docker image to deploying the Flask app to AWS.

-3. **Access the Application**:
-   - After the `Terraform Apply` stage, the DNS name of the ALB is outputted.
  Open the provided URL in the browser to access the Flask application.

 ## Notes

-- Ensure that the EC2 instance running Jenkins has access to the required AWS resources, and the AWS credentials provided to Jenkins have sufficient permissions.
+- Ensure that the AWS IAM credentials provided to Jenkins have sufficient permissions.
+- If not yet, follow the README.md file in the Flask-App/terraform/ directory of this repository to attach the required IAM policies to the IAM user.
 - The pipeline assumes that the DockerHub and AWS credentials are already configured in Jenkins as `dockerHubCredentials` (with **Username and Password** type) and `aws-credentials` (with **AWS Credentials** type), respectively.

 ## Conclusion